Reconciling observed and simulated stellar halo masses: Conclusions

-Finally, in determining whether stars were formed in situ or accreted, we used a constant cutoff in the distance from the main galaxy where each star particle was formed, as in \citet{2017ApJ...845..101B}, rather than taking a more complete and detailed particle-tracking approach, as in \citet{aa17}.
+Finally, in determining whether stars were formed in situ or accreted, we used a constant cutoff in the distance from the main galaxy where each star particle was formed, as in \citet{2017ApJ...845..101B}, rather than taking a more detailed particle-tracking approach, as in previous studies \citep{font11, pillepich15, 2016MNRAS.458.2371R,aa17}.
 Some star particles may therefore be mistaken for accreted rather than in situ or vice versa if they came in very early and/or formed during the infall of a gas-rich galaxy.
-This probably includes only a small fraction of stars for most of our galaxies, and in some cases it is genuinely debatable what should be considered accreted or in situ; our method does not allow for any nuance in this area.
+This includes only a small fraction of stars for most of our galaxies, and in some cases it is genuinely debatable what should be considered accreted or formed in situ; our method does not allow for any nuance in this area.
 An example in Figure \ref{fig:dform-vs-dpresent} is the infalling satellite in \textsf{Robin}, in the lower left-hand corner, where star formation clearly proceeded along with the merger.
 Our simplistic 30 kpc distance cutoff is clearly not the right choice in this case, but one could argue for interpreting those stars either as formed in situ (since the stars were formed when the satellite galaxy was clearly within, and influenced by, the halo of the main galaxy) or accreted (since they formed in a significantly different environment than the bulk of the stars in the main galaxy).
-However, given the accuracy level of current observations, we consider that our approximate cutoff is likely sufficient for the present study.
+However, given that we are comparing mainly total masses, and given the relative insensitivity of our results to the exact value of \dform that distinguishes accreted stars, we consider that this approximation is likely sufficient for the present study.
 In future work, we plan to extend the current analysis by using particle tracking to take into account the full time history of the star particles that end up in the outskirts of our simulated galaxies.